Boot Scoot Cruiser

 Boot Scoot Zoomer and Cruiser Cons:

 2. Frame geometry: A lower center of balance on a bike allows for better handling.
 The geometry of the Boot Scoot’s bikes are not designed for optimum handling, which can cause older riders to be more “squirrely” during their rides.
-In the picture below, you can see difference in angles for the same rider on two different bikes.
-To be fair however, the Zoomer is designed for a two to three-year old and the rider pictured below is five.
-As a result, the angles are much more pronounced because the bike is designed for a younger rider.
+In the picture below, you can see the differences in the rider’s position on the two bikes.
+On Strider on the right, the rider is sitting much closer to the rear tire, which lowers her center-of-gravity on the bike.
+On the green Zoomer on the left, the seat is placed high in relation to the rear tire, so her center of gravity is higher, which makes the bike more challenging to balance.

 The higher center of balance on the Zoomer is due to the more forward positioning of the seat.